Sunghayo/cp3407-myclean/README.md

 MyClean is an online platform designed to help users conveniently book cleaning services.
 The platform includes user authentication, booking functionality, and secure in-app payment.

 ## Project Goals

 - Build a working web application with full login, booking, and payment features.
 - Apply Agile iteration through 2 cycles (iteration 1 & 2).
 - Use GitHub project board to manage user stories and progress.
+- Ensure mobile responsiveness and accessibility for diverse users.
+- Use HTML, CSS, JavaScript (or a framework like React), and Python/Flask for backend APIs.
+- Implement secure user authentication and encrypted payment flow.
+- Test the application across multiple devices and browsers.
+- Collaborate efficiently using GitHub issues, commits, and pull requests.
+- Reflect on each iteration with sprint review and retrospective meetings.

 ## Team Roles
 | Team Member           | Role                                  | Responsibilities                                                                                                                                        |